Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 What is eczema?

-Eczema refers to a group of skin conditions that causes dry, itchy and irritated skin that can crack and appear red and pink, or purple and brown, depending on your skin tone.
+Eczema refers to a group of skin conditions that causes dry, itchy and irritated skin that can crack and appear red and pink, or purple and brown, on darker skin tones.

 Atopic eczema is the most common type and is usually a lifelong condition, although it may come and go in cycles.